hwya0327/mimiciv-sepsis/README.md

 The final cohort table is saved in a user specified location in `.csv` format where the columns are z-normalized.
 The user can specify to also save off an unormalized copy of the same table.

-Note: The size of the cohort will depend on which version of MIMIC-III is used.
-The original cohort from the 2018 Nature Medicine publication was built using MIMIC-III v1.3.
+Note: The size of the cohort will depend on which version of MIMIC-IV is used.
+The original cohort from the 2018 Nature Medicine publication was built using MIMIC-IV v1.3.

 Again, depending on system characteristics, this script may take 2-3 hours to run to completion.